California's GOP is collapsing. Is that a sign for Republicans nationwide?

 WASHINGTON — Republicans once dominated California.
 This year, GOP candidates are limping toward the finish line.

 Last week, independents surpassed Republicans to become the second-largest bloc of registered voters in the state after Democrats.
-And after Tuesday's unusual "jungle" primary, the GOP might have missed its shot at the governor's mansion and a Senate seat — something experts say that should be a dire warning for the party nationwide.
+And after Tuesday's unusual "jungle" primary, the GOP may not have a shot at the governor's mansion and a U.S. Senate seat — something experts say should be a dire warning for the party nationwide.

 The state's most recent Republican governor, Arnold Schwarzenegger, reaches for cataclysmic language when describing the state of his party.